 That’s why it’s important to find out in advance what those standards are.
 Many schools also keep a list of approved evaluators that meet their standards, though you don’t necessarily have to use someone on that list.

-Talk to your child’s IEP team or, if he doesn’t have an IEP, find out who’s responsible for special education at the school.
-That could be a principal, an assistant principal or a case manager.
+Talk to your child’s IEP team or, if your child doesn’t have an IEP, find out who’s responsible for special education at the school.
+That could be a principal, an assistant principal, or a case manager.
 Let them know you’re thinking of scheduling a private evaluation for your child.
 Explain you’d like it to be used as a tool to support the goals and services and supports on your child’s IEP or 504 plan.

 Find out what information they’ll need in the report in order to consider and use the results.
 You’ll want to ask these three questions:

 - How do the testing results need to be reported?

 - What data or scoring charts will the school need to see?